Whistleblowing

 • any supporting documents or evidence you may have.

-We will not encourage you to proactively obtain any further information from any source, whatever the circumstances, but we may ask you to clarify the information you have already provided.
+The FRC will not encourage you to proactively obtain any further information from any source, whatever the circumstances, but it may ask you to clarify the information you have already provided.

-Who can I contact for advice if I’m thinking of raising a whistleblowing concern?
+Who can you contact for advice if you are thinking of raising a whistleblowing concern?

 If you are thinking of raising a whistleblowing concern under this Policy but feel you need advice before speaking to anyone, you may wish to take independent legal advice from a lawyer.